Autushka/conspector-parent/README.md

 - spring based audit mechanism (automatic population of the fields CreatedBy, ModifiedBy, CreatedAt, LastModifiedAt);

-- transactional way of execution of the operations relevant for db modification;
+- transactional way of execution of the operations relevant for db modifications;

+- concurrent entity modification locking (prevent data from been overwritten if changed between read/write operation);